Canon T6i vs Fujifilm X-T10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T6i and Fujifilm X-T10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T6i and the X-T10 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T6i and X-T10 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So what is the bottom line?
 Is the Canon T6i better than the Fujifilm X-T10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.